 How Do Judges Rule on Child Support?

-There are also issues of deviation.
-You can deviate for purposes like unique needs of a child, or extraordinary medical costs, or a parent who has extraordinary travel expenses to deal with when it comes to parenting.
+- There are also issues of deviation.
+You can deviate for purposes such as unique needs of a child or extraordinary medical costs that need to be dealt with when it comes to parenting.

 In Massachusetts, income only goes up to $250,000 and consideration of parenting time could make the child support go up or down.
 Furthermore, as of 2013, college costs were considerations that went into child support to a point where any support over the age of 18 is really looked at under the microscope.
 Medical insurance is something that is also going to be paid and co-pays are the responsibility of the recipient (the person receiving the child support) for the first $250 a year.
 Child support cases are fact-based.
 Know your judge because every judge has wide discretion and can interpret the law differently.